Ichirō Kōno: Early life

 Kōno was born in 1898 to a wealthy farming family (gōnō) in Toyokawa village, Ashigarashimo District, Kanagawa Prefecture (present-day Naruda, Odawara City).
 His father, Jihei Kōno, served successively as mayor of Toyokawa, a member of the district council, and chairman of the Kanagawa Prefectural Assembly.
 Ichirō would later inherit many of his father's connections as he built up his own powerful political faction.

 Groomed for a life in politics from a young age, Kōno graduated with a degree in political science from Waseda University, where he also competed in track and field.
 After graduation, Kōno worked for the Asahi Shimbun newspaper before entering electoral politics.

 Kōno was first elected to the National Diet in 1932, and represented the Rikken Seiyūkai party.
 In the 1942 election, following the forced dissolution of all political parties except for a single national party called the Imperial Rule Assistance Association (IRAA), Kōno ran for reelection as a "non-recommended candidate," meaning he was not recommended by the IRAA.
 However, Kōno's base of power in Kanagawa was too strong and he easily won reelection.
 After winning the election, Kōno immediately joined the IRAA.

 Postwar power broker

 After Japan's defeat in World War II, Kōno was purged as a wartime leader by the US military occupation of Japan.
 Depurged in 1951 as part of the Reverse Course, Kōno helped Ichirō Hatoyama found the Liberal Party, which later merged with the Democratic Party in 1955 to become the Liberal Democratic Party.

 In 1956, Kōno founded a "study group" called the "Spring and Autumn Society" (春秋会, Shunjūkai), which became the basis of his powerful personal faction in the Diet.
-Thereafter, Kōno routinely contended for the premiership in LDP party elections, and held a number of party and cabinet posts, including Director of the Economic Planning Agency (1957-1958), Minister of Agriculture and Forestry (1961-1962), Minister of Construction (1962-1964), and Minister of State in charge of planning the 1964 Tokyo Olympics (1964-1965).
+Thereafter, Kōno routinely contended for the premiership in LDP party elections, and held a number of party and cabinet posts, including director of the Economic Planning Agency (1957-1958), Minister of Agriculture and Forestry (1961-1962), Minister of Construction (1962-1964), and Minister of State in charge of planning the 1964 Tokyo Olympics (1964-1965).

+In 1959, Prime Minister Nobusuke Kishi made it clear that he intended to seek an unprecedented third term in office, in violation of a longstanding norm that Japanese prime ministers serve only two terms before stepping aside to make way for the next person in line.
+To facilitate this, Kishi signed a secret written agreement with Kōno, also co-signed by fellow faction leaders and LDP heavyweights Eisaku Satō and Banboku Ōno, stating that Ōno would be the next prime minister after Kishi's time in office concluded, followed in turn by Kōno and Satō, in exchange for all three leaders vocally supporting Kishi's administration and his bid for a third term.